shawmoonazad/shawmoonazad.github.io/README.md

-# Researcher @ NSU Opticslab
+# Researcher @ Machine Learning & Quantum Computing

 ## About me
 I graduated with *manga cum laude* honors from North South University with a Bachelor of Science in Computer Science and Engineering.
-At the same organization, I work as a graduate teaching assistant.
-In addition, I work as a research assistant at NSU.
-I conduct research under [DR. MAHDY RAHMAN CHOWDHURY](http://ece.northsouth.edu/people/mahdy-rahman-chowdhury/) and [DR. SIFAT MOMEN](http://ece.northsouth.edu/people/dr-sifat-momen/), where I actively work on projects related to applied machine learning and quantum computing, specifically in the areas of quantum key distribution and quantum machine learning.
+I've worked as a teaching assistant for two years and now working as a [research assistant](https://sites.google.com/view/nsuopticslab/members?authuser=0) at NSU under the supervision of [DR. MAHDY RAHMAN CHOWDHURY](http://ece.northsouth.edu/people/mahdy-rahman-chowdhury/) and [DR. SIFAT MOMEN](http://ece.northsouth.edu/people/dr-sifat-momen/).
+Here, I actively pursue research related to applied machine learning in analyzing and modeling health and economics area.
+In quantum computing, I've been working in the areas of quantum key distribution and quantum machine learning.
+Apart from this, I'm also contributing to progressing research facilities in Bangladesh through Mahdy Research Academy as a Research Assistant and Coordinator.
+Here, I've actively taught research methodologies and domain-specific topics to 800+ students.

 ## Research Interest
 #### Applied Machine Learning, Natural Language Processing, Computer Vision, Quantum Computing